 Shop New OG-107 Fatigues

 The Okonkwo Fatigue Pant is a classic vintage design with a Japanese twist.
 With a relaxed fit, and adjustable waist straps with buttons, this pant is easily a go-to for a stylish getup on the fly.
 Finished with midweight herrinbone fabric, this quality made pant will be around for all season wear.

 Dial in on fit with the Craigmont Utility Trouser.
 These pants are a classic uniform trouser with a slim fit for a more modern look.
 And the luxe lightweight canvas fabric keeps you comfortable for all day wear.

 If the detailing of the classic fatigue pants appeals to you, but the classic wide leg fit does not, Tellason does their own interpretation of the Og-107, but with a more tapered leg.
 The made in Italy iteration provides the convenience of the original, but in a much more contemporary fit.

 Bronson Mfg makes a faithful interpretation of the late 1950s-early 1960s fatigue pant worn in the early part of the Vietnam War.
 Featuring period-accurate details like waist adjusters, a button fly, and a heavy-duty cotton sateen, this is a faithful replica of the classic.

-Flint & Tinder is one of our best men's clothing brands, and with style inspired by retro US combat fatigues, these pants mean business when it comes to quality and comfort.
-The durable stretch cotton material and adjustable interior drawstring features allow a fit to your liking, and the vintage style is a great option for adding a rugged touch to your everyday getups.
+With style inspired by authentic OG107 military chinos, these pants mean business when it comes to quality and comfort.
+The durable herringbone cotton material, adustable tabs at the waist, and interior button closure allow a fit to your liking, and the vintage style is a great option for adding a rugged touch to your everyday getups.